 Smartphone + Wifi + Skype (or similar) = free calls

-I’m not sure about the feasibility of VoIP on 3G, but presumably this will improve over time.
-Anyway, they have wifi in cafes now you know?
+I'm not sure about the feasibility of VoIP on 3G, but presumably this will improve over time, or with the introduction of 4G.
+But anyway, they have wifi in cafes now you know?
 And malls, and even train stations.
-What’s more, they have it in other countries too.
+What's more, they have it in other countries too.

 Few people seem to break down the real cost of their contract.
 Don’t pay £35/month just because you can afford to.
 Let’s face it, most people can afford to.
 But the conditions for contracts seem to have got substantially worse in the last couple of years (remember 12 month contracts?).
 Here’s a patronising formula for you: